Blind Room Impulse Response Identification via Reverberant Speech Spectrum Reconstruction

 \subsection{Settings}

-Before Rec-RIR, the input recordings are normalized using their maximum absolute value.
+Before Rec-RIR, the input recordings are normalized by their maximum absolute value in time domain.
 The STFT analysis and synthesis windows are square-root Hann windows with a length of 512 samples and 50\% overlap, which means $F=257$.
-The numbers of layers in the proposed DNN are $M_{\mathrm{noi}}=2$, $M_{\mathrm{rev}}=6$ and $M_{\mathrm{ctf}}=4$.
-The dimension of embeddings is set to $C=96$.
-The CTF length is set to $L=60$, which corresponds to RIR estimates with an effective length of approximately 0.96 s.
-With the above settings, Rec-RIR has 3.1~M parameters and 62.2~GFlops/s computational complexity.
+The hyperparameters of Rec-RIR are set to $M_{\mathrm{1}}=2$, $M_{\mathrm{2}}=6$, $M_{\mathrm{3}}=6$ and $C=96$.
+The CTF length is set to $L=60$, corresponding to RIR with an effective length of 0.96 s.
+With the above settings, Rec-RIR has 3.1 M parameters and a computational complexity of 35.2 GMACs/s.

-For training, we set $\lambda_{\mathrm{rvb}}=1$ and $\lambda_{\mathrm{cln}}=1$, segment speech utterances into 4 s, and use 97,092 samples per epoch with a batch size of 4.
-We adopt the AdamW optimizer~\cite{loshchilov2017decoupled} and the cosine annealing learning rate scheduler with restarts.
-The learning rate starts at 0.001 per epoch, decays cosinely, and reaches its minimum at the end of epoch.
-Training runs for 35 epochs total.
+For training, we segment speech utterances into 4 s and use 97,092 samples per epoch with a batch size of 4.
+We adopt the AdamW optimizer~\cite{loshchilov2017decoupled}.
+The learning rate restarts at 0.001 and decays following a cosine schedule in each epoch.

-In the pseudo intrusive measurement process, we employ the logarithmic sine sweep signal~\cite{stan2002comparison,farina2000simultaneous} with a frequency range of 62.5~Hz to 8000~Hz and a duration of 8.192 s as the excitation signal.
-Fade-in with 256 samples and fade-out with 128 samples are applied to mitigate spectral leakage.
+In the pseudo intrusive measurement process, we employ the logarithmic sine sweep signal~\cite{stan2002comparison,farina2000simultaneous} as that in VINP \cite{wang2025vinp}.